puneetkg/puneetkg.github.io/_posts/2022-01-17-workexpandstofilltime.md

 ![Parkinson's law](/images/2022-01-17-parkinson.png "Parkinson's law")

-Inculcate the habit of doing a proper effort estimate, allocate 1.25 times the amount you think you need and finish your work to account for any hiccups and complete it during that time.
+Inculcate the habit of doing a proper effort estimate, allocate 2 times the amount you think you need to account for any hiccups and complete it during that time (usually we overestimate what we can achieve in a day and underestimate what we can achieve in a year) and finish your work

 * Life is not only about work, i was over optimising for work by taking out my time out from other important things, which in the long run will be extremely detrimental to my growth as a person.
 The Jar experiment is a great reminder to prioritise time for important things in life.